The END: Estimation Network Design for games under partial-decision information

-One can impose a different connectedness/efficiency specification on each graphs $\gD{p}$ (see \cref{fig:1}).
-Concerning the efficiency specifications, instead of minimizing the overall dimension of $\hyt$, it can be convenient to promote allocations where the memory occupation (or the communication requirements) are partitioned equally among the agents: for example, assuming that undirected connected graphs are required, this could be achieved by sequentially designing the graphs $\gD{p}$'s as solutions of a Steiner tree problem, but penalizing unbalanced allocations by opportunely choosing the edge weights for each $p$.
+Instead of minimizing the overall dimension of $\hy$, it can be convenient to promote allocations where the memory occupation (or the communication requirements) are partitioned equally among the agents: for example, assuming that undirected connected graphs are required, this could be achieved by sequentially designing the graphs $\gD{p}$'s as solutions of a Steiner tree problem (see \cref{sec:background}), but sequentially penalizing unbalanced allocations by opportunely choosing the edge weights for each $p$.
 Bandwidth constraints can be addressed similarly, to avoid overloading some channels of the communication network $\g{C}$.